 The monkeyface prickleback, also known as the monkeyface eel, is a peculiar resident of the Pacific coast of North America.
 It bears a name that immediately sparks curiosity.
 But how did this fish acquire such an intriguing and whimsical name?
 The answer lies in its unmistakable facial features.
 As its name suggests, the monkeyface prickleback (Cebidichthys violaceus) possesses a countenance that bears a remarkable resemblance to that of a mischievous monkey.
 Beneath its charming and comical appearance lie several intriguing facts that make it a truly remarkable species.

 One of the most astonishing aspects of the monkeyface prickleback is its longevity.
 These fish have an incredibly long lifespan, with some individuals reported to live up to 50 years or more.
-This exceptional lifespan sets them apart from many other fish species and underscores their ability to adapt and thrive in their rocky, intertidal habitat.
+This exceptional lifespan sets them apart from many other fish species.
+It also underscores their ability to adapt and thrive in their rocky, intertidal habitat.

 The species boasts a diverse diet that includes a variety of marine invertebrates, such as mollusks, crustaceans, and even other small fish.
-Its specialized teeth and powerful jaws allow it to crack open the shells of its prey, showcasing its adaptability as a predator.
+Its specialized teeth and powerful jaws allow it to crack open the shells of its prey.
 But what truly sets the monkeyface prickleback apart is its intriguing ability to change its sex.
 These fish are sequential hermaphrodites, starting their lives as females and transitioning into males as they grow larger and older.
 This unique reproductive strategy helps maintain a balanced population structure within their habitat.

 9. Red-Lipped Batfish

 The red-lipped batfish (Ogcocephalus darwini), a peculiar resident of the Galapagos Islands, boasts a name that perfectly encapsulates its distinctive feature.
 True to its name, this fish has bright red, pouty lips that really seem to resemble the application of lipstick.
 These unique lips serve a purpose beyond aesthetics.
-The hue is believed to play a role in communication and courtship rituals.
+Experts believe the hue plays a role in communication and courtship rituals.
 It is thought that red-lipped batfish use their lips to signal their availability for mating.
 This vibrant display attracts potential partners with their striking appearance.
 The intense red coloration also helps in-species recognition and may serve as a deterrent to rivals during territorial disputes.

 One of the most intriguing facts about the red-lipped batfish is its unusual mode of movement.
 While most fish gracefully swim through the water, the red-lipped batfish prefers to “walk” on the ocean floor.
 Using its modified pectoral fins, it shuffles along, resembling a peculiar underwater dance.
-This unique adaptation allows the fish to navigate sandy and rocky habitats with ease, showcasing its remarkable ability to adapt to its environment.
+This unique adaptation allows the fish to navigate sandy and rocky habitats with ease.
+This showcases its remarkable ability to adapt to its environment.

 10. Whitemargin Stargazer

 The whitemargin stargazer (Uranoscopus sulphureus) has a name that revels in both wonder and humor.
-Usually found in the Indo-Pacific region, including the Red Sea and the Great Barrier Reef, this fish is known for its upward-facing eyes and mouth.
+Usually found in the Indo-Pacific region, including the Red Sea and the Great Barrier Reef, this weird looking fish features an upward-facing eyes and mouth.
 The result?
 A comical, surprised expression.

 11. Boops Boops